9 Naive Bayes Classifier

 $ risk : Factor w/ 2 levels "good risk","bad risk": 2 2 2 2 2 2 2 2 2 2 ...

 This dataset includes financial indicators such as age, income, marital status, mortgage, and number of loans.
 Naive Bayes assumes that, given a person’s risk classification, these features do not influence one another.
-Mathematically, the probability of a customer being in the good risk
+Mathematically, the probability of a customer being in the good risk category given their attributes is expressed as:

-\[ P(Y = y_1 | X_1, X_2, \dots, X_5) = \frac{P(Y = y_1) \times P(X_1, X_2, \dots, X_5 | Y = y_1)}{P(X_1, X_2, \dots, X_5)} \]
+\[ P(Y = y_1 | X_1, X_2, \dots, X_5) = \frac{P(Y = y_1) \times P(X_1, X_2, \dots, X_5 | Y = y_1)}{P(X_1, X_2, \dots, X_5)}. \]

 Mathematically, computing the full joint likelihood of all features given a class label is challenging.
 Directly computing \(P(X_1, X_2, \dots, X_5 | Y = y_1)\) is computationally expensive, especially as the number of features grows.
 In datasets with hundreds or thousands of features, storing and calculating joint probabilities for all possible feature combinations becomes impractical.